 First impressions are important!
-Here are some pics of the Reaction ARF straight out of the box
+Here are some pics of a Reaction X (long nose) straight out of the box

 along with some of my comments.
 Overall, this is a magnificent product.
 The glass work is immaculate, the